wso2/docs-is/en/docs/guides/password-mgt/forced-password-reset.md

     changes.

-4. Navigate to **Users and Roles** > **List** > **Users** and check the user profile of the user you created above (Alex).
+4. Navigate to **Users and Roles** > **List** > **Users** and check the user profile of the user you created above.
 You will see that the value for the **One Time Password** field is empty.

 5. Next, admin users can force a password reset flow by updating the